citahub/cita-sdk-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the nervos.rb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cryptape/napp.rb/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the napp.rb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cryptape/napp.rb/blob/master/CODE_OF_CONDUCT.md).